 How Can I Make Homemade Hair Gel?

-4-6 drops essential oils
+- 4-6 drops of essential oils

-¼ teaspoon unflavored gelatin
+- ¼ teaspoon unflavored gelatin

-½ cup hot distilled or filtered water
+- ½ cup hot distilled or filtered water

-Directions: In a small bowl mix gelatin in warm water.
+Directions: In a small bowl, mix gelatin in warm water.
 Stir well to combine and refrigerate for about 3 hours, or until set.
-Once is cooled and set, add essential oils if desired, and stir to combine.
+Once it is cooled and set, add essential oils if desired, and stir to combine.
 Using a funnel, transfer to a small squeeze bottle.
 Keep styling gel refrigerated between uses.
 It will last for up to two weeks.

 Shaping and Sculpting

-Firm control gels are perfect for sleek updos; they avoid flyaways all over your hair and will fight humidity which will help your hair look on point all day long.
+Firm control gels are perfect for sleek updos; they avoid flyaways all over your hair and fight humidity which will help your hair look on point all day long.

-Are you looking to rock a mohawk, if so, then an extreme hold gel can help?
-As you may imagine this type of gel is for edgy hairstyles that need to stay in place no matter what.
+Are you looking to rock a mohawk?
+If so, then an extreme hold gel can help.
+As you may imagine, this type of gel is for edgy hairstyles that need to stay in place no matter what.

-Since wavy hair has more body to work with; you’d want your gel to give you bounce and movement and not weigh it down and make it look flat.
+Since wavy hair has more body to work with, you’d want your gel to give you bounce and movement and not weigh it down and make it look flat.
 Your gel should have a little hold and not enough to make it straight.

-Is not a pretty picture to think that what you are putting in your hair was tested on animals.
+It is not a pretty picture to think that what you are putting in your hair was tested on animals.
 Thankfully you can choose from a variety of cruelty-free hair gels.

 Alcohol is a common component of most hair gels, and we all know how alcohol can damage your hair.
 If you want to avoid getting your hair even drier than it already is, choose an alcohol-free hair gel.